SM205/stochastic-cancer/README.md

 Only scripts thought to be imperative for carrying out the analyses mentioned in the methods section have been provided. (scripts used to generate some of the figures have not been provided, but can be provided if required)

 The following documentation describes all the components in roughly the order in which it occurs in the methods.
-For the details on the methods and the project itself see the article [pending]().
+For the details on the methods and the project itself see the [article](https://www.csbj.org/article/S2001-0370(24)00202-2/fulltext).

 # Dependencies